 \section{Introduction}

-Large-scale simulations of interacting quantum systems play an essential role in our understanding of the physical world.
-However, the exponential growth in Hilbert space dimension as a function of system size causes many systems of interest to be intractable numerically.
-Quantum Monte Carlo (QMC) methods~\cite{sandvik1991, becca2017a} offer a cure to this growth in complexity by stochastic sampling, and have offered crucial insight into complex phenomena such as critical Fermi surfaces~\cite{berg2012}, deconfined criticality~\cite{sandvik2007a}, and confinement in gauge theories~\cite{xu2019a}.
-The \textit{sign problem} reflects an obstacle for QMC methods due to the inability to decompose the quantum partition function as a sum of real positive weights which can be interpreted as probabilities.
-The sign problem is present in many of the most interesting models in condensed matter physics, including the electron Hubbard model, frustrated antiferromagnets, and interacting electron gases.
+Large-scale simulations of interacting quantum systems are central to understanding the physical world.
+However, the exponential growth in Hilbert space dimension with system size causes many models to be intractable numerically.
+Quantum Monte Carlo (QMC) methods~\cite{sandvik1991, becca2017} cure this growth in complexity by stochastic sampling, and have offered crucial insight into complex phenomena such as critical Fermi surfaces~\cite{berg2012}, deconfined criticality~\cite{sandvik2007}, and confinement in gauge theories~\cite{xu2019a}.
+The \textit{sign problem} reflects an obstacle for QMC methods due to the inability to decompose the quantum partition function as a sum of positive probabilities.
+The sign problem is present in many interesting models in condensed matter physics, including the electron Hubbard model, frustrated antiferromagnets, and interacting electron gases.

-Given this difficulty, it is natural to ask whether a phase of matter can possess a property that poses an \textit{intrinsic} obstacle for a potential realization in a sign problem-free (SPF) system.
-Proving the existence of an intrinsic sign problem necessarily involves caveats, as a broad claim about the intractability of \textit{any} QMC method to a model has no clear connection to any physical properties.
-As such, \textit{stoquasticity} and \textit{wavefunction non-positivity} are often used as a proxy for an intrinsic sign problem in bosonic systems~\cite{bravyi2007}.
+A natural question is whether a phase can possess an \textit{intrinsic} obstacle for realization in a sign problem-free (SPF) system.
+Any Hamiltonian is SPF in its energy eigenbasis, so claims of intrinsicness require additional assumptions. \textit{Stoquasticity} and \textit{wavefunction non-positivity} are often used as a proxy for an intrinsic sign problem in bosonic systems~\cite{bravyi2007}.
 Stoquasticity demands that all off-diagonal matrix elements of a Hamiltonian are non-positive, and is a sufficient condition for a model to be SPF.
-By the Perron-Frobenius theorem, this implies that the ground state wavefunction can be chosen to have all positive entries in the stoquastic basis.
-Hence, demonstrating that a phase of matter requires non-positive entries in its ground state wavefunction for any local basis implies that no local stoquastic representation exists.
+By the Perron-Frobenius theorem, the ground state wavefunction can be chosen to have all positive entries in the stoquastic basis.
+Consequently, if a phase necessarily has negative ground-state amplitudes in \textit{every} local basis, no local stoquastic representation exists.